WLBJ (Kentucky): History

-In its early days, the station's studios were located at the intersection of Fairview Avenue and Lehman Avenue in Bowling Green, and would later relocate both the studios and transmitter to its final location of 689 Scott Lane, in what is now known as Indian Ridge Subdivision, adjacent to the present-day Indian Hills Country Club.
+In the early days of WLBJ, the station's studios were located at the intersection of Fairview Avenue and Lehman Avenue in Bowling Green, and would later relocate both the studios and transmitter to its final location of 689 Scott Lane, in what is now known as the Indian Ridge Subdivision, adjacent to the present-day Indian Hills Country Club.

-In 1950, WLBJ moved its signal to its final frequency at 1410 kilocycles.
-The station was purchased by Bahakel Communications of Charlotte, North Carolina, in 1955, with the new owner taking control of the station on January 1, 1956.
+In 1950, WLBJ moved its signal to its final frequency at 1410 kHz.
+The station was purchased by Cy N. Bahakel, owner of Bahakel Communications (originally of Roanoke, Virginia, now based in Charlotte, North Carolina), for a price of $60,000, in 1955, with the new owner taking control of the station on January 1, 1956.

-From its beginning, and even into its later years, the station was well known as a favorite among country music fans in south-central Kentucky and northern middle Tennessee By the 1960s, it had an effective daytime power of 5,000 watts (1,000 watts directional at night).
-One of the station's most popular programs later in the station's life was the 1981 launch of the Wrangler Country Showdown, a live-broadcast country music talent search which preceded such current programs as American Idol by some 20 years.
+From its beginning, and even into its later years, the station was well known as a favorite among country music fans in south-central Kentucky and northern middle Tennessee.
+By the 1960s, it had an effective daytime power of 5,000 watts (1,000 watts directional at night).